Home Search Gallery How-To Books Links Workshops About Contact

 This works far better than the SWC I used to own, and is sharper, too.
 I have compared them directly and have the film to prove it

 The need for an external viewfinder is a pain.
 You need to focus and meter looking through one hole, and compose looking through another.
-This is better then the SWC because the SWC does not have any meter or even anyway to focus other than by guessing the distance.
+This is better than the SWC because the SWC does not have any meter or even anyway to focus other than by guessing the distance.

 67mm filter